If you are looking for some out-of-the-box Christmas traditions, don’t look further. Christmas in Barcelona is all about the weird and the bizarre.

 Embracing the Bizarre Christmas in Barcelona

 One thing is for sure: Christmas in Barcelona is not the regular Christmas we are all used to.
-Far from the opulent and consumer-driven London during Christmas time or the opulent Christmas markets in Hamburg, it has got a more local feeling to it and it’s deeply tradition-oriented.
+Far from the consumer-driven London or the opulent Christmas markets in Hamburg, it has got a more local feeling to it and it’s deeply tradition-oriented.

 In Portugal, we have a saying that translated would be something like: First, we strange it, but after we embrace it.
 It was exactly what happened to me with caganers and caga tios in Barcelona.
 After an initial period full of WTF moments, I don’t get astonished by these unorthodox figurines anymore.